-Each one of these emotional outcomes is discussed below, along with a potential stress reduction strategy.
+These emotional outcomes are discussed below, along with a potential stress reduction strategy.

 B. Fear of Public Speaking and Embarrassment.

-Despite these physiological responses, learning that embarrassment is actually a good thing has the potential of reducing stress.
+Despite these physiological responses, learning that embarrassment is a good thing and has the potential to reduce stress.
 For example, take the picture to the left.
-Do you think less of that girl because she was embarrassed or are you endeared to her BECAUSE of her embarrassment?
+Do you think less of that girl because she was embarrassed, or are you endeared to her BECAUSE of her embarrassment?

-The following are some positive attributes from the fear of being embarrassed:
+The following are some positive attributes of the fear of being embarrassed:

-- Embarrassment creates trust from your audience.
-Studies have found that embarrassment evolved as a defense against being devalued by other people.
+- Embarrassment creates trust in your audience.
+Studies have found that embarrassment evolved as a defense against being devalued by others.

 - Embarrassment creates sympathy from your audience.
 This means you have their attention, and they will listen.
-Motivational speakers identify audience’s attention and willingness to listen was the two most important elements in a good speech.
+Motivational speakers identify the audience’s attention and willingness to listen as the two most essential elements in a good speech.
 One blush or a slightly nervous voice is like hitting a triple in baseball.

 - Being embarrassed is normal.
 Psychopaths and sociopaths often lack emotions like shame, guilt, and embarrassment.